esloch/esloch/README.md

 - I'm a web developer from Santa Catarina, BR
 - I work with Python Docker Conda and Django
-- I contribute to open source projects
+- I contribute to opensource projects